 How Do Cells Make Decisions?: Adriana Dawes Has Answers

 Adriana Dawes, Associate Professor of Mathematics and Molecular Genetics, studies mathematical biology, mathematical modeling of cell polarization and chemotaxis, and differential equations.
 She traces how organisms control their grow from one to trillions of cells, which involves countless decisions about organization and function.
-For more of her discussion with David Staley, listen to this week’s Voices of Excellence.

 How a Highly Advanced Microscope is Like a Record Player, Jay Gupta